So.

 First off - as frivolous as it might seem - get a digital thermometer that has a cable that attaches to a probe.
 I had one that failed in the barbecue, and was replaced with one with a braided steel line around the silicone/wire probe line.
 It's worth looking for the braided steel: the regular silicone line failed after a single use on the grill.

 This digital thermometer has lasted through several oven projects, including our first assembled family turkey.
-Knowing the number is a
+Knowing the number is a very good thing.
+One day when you're a grandmother, you won't need it, but for now, it helps.

 So, Eye Round.